Manual Lymphatic Drainage Massage

 - For managing arthritis symptoms such as joint swelling and inflammation

-What is Manual Lymphatic Drainage Massage?
+What is MLD Massage?

 A specialist light-touch therapy which increases the flow of lymph around the body, aiding the removal of toxins, excess water, bacteria, metabolic waste and foreign substances from congested tissues or generally sluggish systems.